Minivera/definitely-not-remix/README.md

 #### Building a static application

-A static application is where the data is loaded once from the loaders, and injected into the components, but any further action from the client will either cause a full page reload or a partial loader reload.
+A static application is where the data is loaded once from the loaders, and injected into the components.
+Any further action from the client will either cause a full page reload or a full loader reload.
 Let's build one together.

 First, every defrost client application requires two things: